About me

 Career

-I am an independent research consultant engaged by some of Australia’s most prominent brands and companies.
-I previously led a team of exceptional research practitioners at Paper Giant.
+I am a research strategist engaged by some of Australia’s most prominent brands and companies.
+Now at Envato, I previously led a team of exceptional researchers at Paper Giant.

 Before that, I was a Senior Research Fellow at the University of Melbourne and a Digital Media Specialist at Science Gallery Melbourne.
 In these roles, I led Biometric Mirror, a global research program on AI ethics and managed the concept design and development of the largest media façade in the Southern Hemisphere, The Digital Bricks.